 From a seller’s perspective the deposit is to be repaid to the buyer, the buyer will have to return the documents to the seller at the seller’s expense.

-The person who didn’t pull out can also sue for breach of contract and loses, they can try get back any conveyancing costs, mortgage costs, survey costs, rental charges or deposits paid for removals if applicable.
+The person who didn’t pull out can also sue for breach of contract and loses, they can try get back any conveyancing costs, house repayments costs, survey costs, rental charges or deposits paid for removals if applicable.

 Can I exchange and complete on the same day?

 Technically speaking yes, but whether or not it’s a good idea is another question entirely.
-Exchanging and completing on the same day presents several risks and often isn’t possible, especially if there is the redemption of a mortgage involved.
+Exchanging and completing on the same day presents several risks and often isn’t possible, especially if there is the redemption of a house repayments involved.

 How long do exchange and completion take?